-Amazon says it sold nine times more Echo devices this holiday
+Amazon says it sold nine times more Echo devices in ‘best-ever’ holiday season

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

+The company said shipping activity, which peaked on Dec.
+19, was “record-breaking” during the holiday season.

-Amazon said that it shipped more than one billion items worldwide under its Prime loyalty program this holiday season.
-The company said that Prime Now superfast delivery service, which delivers items to consumers in one or two hours, had seen its busiest day ever on Dec.
+Amazon said it shipped more than one billion items worldwide under its Prime loyalty program this holiday season, including products shipped by third-party merchants and fulfilled by Amazon.
+The company also said more people have tried Prime — which costs $99 a year and includes guaranteed shipping, a video streaming service and other perks — than any previous holiday season.

+Prime Now, a service that delivers items to consumers in one or two hours, had seen its busiest day ever on Dec.
 23, with three times more purchases versus last year.

 More than 72 percent of Amazon shoppers used a mobile device during the holiday, and usage of Amazon’s mobile app grew by 56 percent.